caduveloso/csf/posts/chipstars.md

 ---
-title: 'Social media for an online cassino'
+title: "Social Media Designs for a Cryptocurrency Casino"
-metaTitle: 'Selection of branding work'
+metaTitle: "Social Media Designs for a Cryptocurrency Casino"
-metaDesc: 'Selection of branding work'
+metaDesc: "Social Media Designs for a Cryptocurrency Casino"
 socialImage: images/chipstars.png
 date: '2023-01-13'
 tags: